12 Best Streaming Services for Seniors: Simple Setup & Large Text Options

 JubileeTV

 JubileeTV differs from other streaming services.
-Instead of just entertainment, it transforms your TV into a communication hub that keeps families connected.
-It helps seniors navigate modern TV equipment, addressing a real frustration many face.
+Instead of just entertainment, it turns your TV into a communication hub that keeps families connected.
+It helps seniors navigate modern TV equipment, which addresses a real frustration many face.

 JubileeTV key features